 Unlike traditional toilet paper, bamboo toilet paper is sourced from a plant with a relatively small negative environmental impact: bamboo.

 In fact, a recent survey found that 32% of US and UK consumers would pay more for the same product if that product came from an ethical brand.

-3. People Take Care of Their Health At Home
+4. People Take Care of Their Health At Home

-Some estimates say that the number of telemedicine appointments increased by 5000% during the height of the pandemic.
+Some estimates say that the number of telemedicine appointments increased by 5,000% during the height of the pandemic.

 However, doctor visits is just one of many areas of health and wellness that have shifted largely to the home.

-Another growing at-home health trend is at-home spa treatments.
-Even though most spas have reopened (albeit with restrictions), we're seeing continued demand for spa treatments that can be done at home.
+Even though many spas have reopened (albeit with restrictions), we're seeing continued demand for spa treatments that can be done at home.

 For example, Dermaplaning.

-But consumers are now using at-home kits to take this skin care routine into their homes.
+But consumers are now using at-home kits to take this skincare routine into their homes.

-5. Influencers Continue to Influence Buying Decisions
+5. Influencers Increasingly Influence Buying Decisions

 And for choosing which brands to trust.

-Which is why influencer marketing is still a growing marketing channel.
+This is why influencer marketing is still a growing marketing channel.

-An industry study by InfluencerDB found that social accounts between 1k-5k followers get 2x more relative engagement on each post than influencers with a larger following.
+An industry study by HypeAuditor found that social accounts between 1k-5k followers get 2x more relative engagement on each post than influencers with a larger following.

-Which is why we're seeing an increasing number of brands seek out "micro influencers".
+This is why we're seeing an increasing number of brands seek out "micro influencers".

 A recent report found that 40% of brands that use influencer marketing have decided to partner with a micro influencer over a traditional influencer.